mdoering/dwca-examples/README.md

 As an outcome of the GSC16 BCO Hackathon in Oxford John Wiezcoreck created a [MaterialSample core](http://rs.gbif.org/sandbox/core/dwc_material_sample.xml) that contains all terms a simple [Occurrence](#Occurrence) core also provides, but using the rowType *dwc:MaterialSample* with the *dwc:materialSampleID* identifier instead of *dwc:occurrenceID*.

 It is proposed to use this rowType for all specimens, fossils and living organisms to make them distinct from pure observations which should still be using the *dwc:Occurrence* core.
-It can then also be used to publish data from the Global Genome Biodiversity Network, see [TDWG 2013 report](TDWG2013GGBNWGReport_final.docx).
+It can then also be used to publish data from the Global Genome Biodiversity Network (see [TDWG 2013 report](TDWG2013GGBNWGReport_) where the main use case relates to DNA/tissue extraction and ability to follow a  chain of sampling/extracting.
+For this the generic ResourceRelationship extension could be used, again, if there is a shared, globally understood vocabulary.
+Alternatively, a new term such as *parentMaterialSampleID* could build up such a link.
+The problem is very much the same as for [relating events](#resourcerelationship-eventseries-or-parenteventid).

 An important requirement for (DNA) sampling is that one can follow back the chain of sampling/extracting.
 For this the generic ResourceRelationship extension could be used again if there is a shared, globally understood vocabulary.
 Alternatively a new term such as *parentMaterialSampleID* could build up such a link.
 The problem is very much the same as for [relating events](#resourcerelationship-eventseries-or-parenteventid).